SamuelSwartzberg/sabi-no-tenki/design-docs.md

     Include or exclude temperature
   --precipitation, --no-precipitation
     Include or exclude temperature
-  And so on for wind, wetterwarnungen etc. etc.
+  And so on for kind of weather, wind, wetterwarnungen etc. etc.
   -a, --ascii
     Include an ascii graphic for every requested unit --graph METRICS